Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Abstract

 \section{Abstract}

-On the largest scales the universe appears to be almost perfectly homogeneous and isotropic, adhering to the cosmological principle.
-On smaller scales inhomogeneities and anisotropies become increasingly prominent, reflecting the origin, emergence and formation of structure in the Universe and its cosmological impact.
-Also, a range of tensions between various cosmological observations may suggest it to be necessary to explore the consequences of such deviations from the ideal uniform universe.
-In this study, we restrict this to an investigation of anisotropies on the nature of the Universe.
-This motivates a more thorough understanding of the manifestation of anisotropy in cosmological applications.
-When letting go of the assumption of isotropy, spacetime metrics become homogeneous and completely anisotropic.
-As such, the Lie algebras of Killing vector fields will be 3D, and fit into the so-called 9-part Bianchi classification.
-This work strives to, given a suitable 3D Lie algebra of vector fields $\{\tensor{\xi}{_a}\}_{a=1,2,3}$, reconstruct the basis for a metric on which this Lie algebra is Killing.
-Through finding a determining equation for the frame invariant under $\{\tensor{\xi}{_a}\}$ and using the method of characteristics to solve it, expressions for said invariant frame in terms of the $\{\tensor{\xi}{_a}\}$ are obtained.
-This leads to general equations for the invariant frame in terms of the $\{\tensor{\xi}{_a}\}$, organized by Bianchi class.
-Some examples demonstrating this method are worked out.
+On the largest scales, the universe appears to be almost homogeneous and isotropic, adhering to the cosmological principle.
+In contrast, on smaller scales inhomogeneities and anisotropy become increasingly prominent, reflecting the origin, emergence, and formation of structure in the universe.
+Moreover, a range of tensions between various cosmological observations may suggest it necessary to explore the consequences of departure from the ideal, uniform universe on the fundamental level.
+Thus, in this work, the foundation of spatially homogeneous yet anisotropic universes is studied.
+Specifically, when given a 3D Lie algebra of \emph{desired} Killing vector fields (as would be the case for a homogeneous yet anisotropic universe), we provide an explicit construction for the metric that has exactly those as its Killing vector fields.
+This construction is presented accessibly, in a directly-usable, algorithmic fashion.
+Some examples demonstrating the construction are worked out, including a constructive method to separate out (cosmic) time dependence in spatially homogeneous, anisotropic cosmologies.